CtrlK

 Actionability

-Provides fully executable commands (pnpm refactor-component, pnpm analyze-component), concrete TypeScript before/after code examples for each pattern, specific file paths in the Dify codebase, and clear metric thresholds.
+The skill provides fully executable commands (pnpm refactor-component, pnpm analyze-component), concrete TypeScript code examples with before/after patterns, specific file paths in the Dify codebase, and clear metric thresholds.
 The guidance is copy-paste ready and specific to the project.

 3 / 3